 In 2009 she co-founded a creative services consultancy, where she has worked for three years as project and communications manager.

 Prior to this, she graduated with a Ms in Cultural Management and Innovation at the University of Bologna, and worked in a communications agency in Barcelona and in a cultural NGO in Brussels.

 Stefano AmbrogiHead of News & Communications

-Stefano is Media and External Relations Manager for Carbon Tracker.
+Stefano is Head of News and Communications.
 He came from the European Climate Foundation where he was International Communications Manager, co-founding a global communications network that supports organisations like CTI.
-Previous to that he worked as a Correspondent with Reuters news agency for 14 years, where he reported on energy, commodities, financial markets and British political and general news.
+Previous to that he worked as a Senior Correspondent with Reuters news agency for 14 years, where he reported on energy, commodities, financial markets and British political and general news.
 For Reuters he broke a string of world exclusives in the build up to the Iraq War on the U.S. Navy secretly moving tanks and heavy armour using merchant shipping to the Gulf months ahead of the 2003 invasion.
 Over the years he has also worked for the Evening Standard, the Daily Telegraph, Euromoney and newspapers in Latin America.
 Stefano has a BA in Politics and Economics and a postgraduate in Journalism.